Jean-Louis Thiériot: Political career

 Ahead of The Republicans' 2022 convention, Thiériot endorsed Bruno Retailleau for the party leadership, which was eventually won by Éric Ciotti.
 In late 2023, Thiériot led a call to the government by seventeen The Republicans members of the National Assembly to help pass an immigration bill as amended by the Senate.
 The members expressed their concern that a watered-down version of the bill would fail to pass the National Assembly; it was indeed rejected prior to examination on 11 December 2023, a first of this political importance since 1998, according to Le Figaro.
 The bill finally passed by both houses of Parliament on 19 December 2023 was "hardened" compared to the failed version, as Thiériot had suggested.

+In 2026, Prime Minister Sébastien Lecornu asked Thiériot and two other parliamentarians from his center-right coalition – Christophe Plassard and Charles Rodwell – to report on France’s economic-security policies and those of its European partners, with particular attention to foreign investment screening.